Max12121/Vision/README.md

 </p>

 ## Entries
 **A entry is a technology or service that can be identified by Vision**.
-Vision relies on a list of entries updated and maintained by the community and the author.
+This software relies on a list of entries updated and maintained by the community and the author.
 You may also define and detect your custom entries.

-### How to add a new Entry
+### How to add a new entry
 TBD.

 ## Fingerprint
-A fingerprint is a pattern composed by a set of inner patterns used as models to detect a technology or service in a website.
+A fingerprint is a pattern composed by a set of inner patterns used as models to detect a technology or service in a website (a entry).
 Below the models you can use to compose a fingerprint.

 ---